 The tenant has the right to use and develop the land during the lease period, but the landlord retains ownership of the land.
 Ground leases are typically used in situations where the landlord wants to retain ownership of the land for long-term investment purposes but doesn't want to manage the property actively.

 The value of the land determines the amount or rent paid to the landlord.
 The lease price ranges across municipalities.

-The terms of a ground lease in the Netherlands are typically spelled out in a written contract, which can include details such as the duration of the lease, the amount of rent to be paid, and any restrictions on the use of the land.
+The terms of a ground lease in the Netherlands are typically spelt out in a written contract, which can include details such as the duration of the lease, the amount of rent to be paid, and any restrictions on the use of the land.
 The lease may also include provisions for the tenant to make payments to the landlord to compensate for increases in the value of the land over time.

 A continuous ground lease is adjusted every 50 or 70 years.
 At the end of the contract, the municipality determines the rental price based on the ground’s value.
-If the value of the land increases, the rent tends to grow too.
+If the value of the land increases, the rent tends to grow, too.

 *Rent for the new period is calculated based on the ground value at that time

-A perpetual ground lease is a fixed contract which means that a rental fee is calculated only once during the lease period.
+A perpetual ground lease is a fixed contract, which means that a rental fee is calculated only once during the lease period.
 If the ground ease increases, it will not affect the rental price.
 There are no significant changes in rent during the lease period.
 The amount is only adjusted yearly based on inflation.